iot-crazy/RickAndMorty2025/README.md

 Rick And Morty Interview Task 2025

-*THIS CODE IS OWNED BY THE AUTHOR AND MUST NOT BE DISTRIBUTED* THIS REPOSITORY IS KEPT PRIVATE TO HELP AVOID PLAGARISM
+*THIS CODE IS OWNED BY THE AUTHOR AND MUST NOT BE DISTRIBUTED*

-*UPDATE* The application will now run as WASM if avaiable, else will fal lback to server rendered pages.
+*UPDATE* The application will now run as WASM if avaiable, else will fall back to server rendered pages.

 ![image](docs/images/homescreen.png)